aws-samples/amazon-cognito-developer-authentication-sample/README.md

 #AWSCognitoSampleDeveloperAuthenticationSample

 This is a sample application for running a service that authenticates users, to demonstrate the developer authenticated feature of Amazon Cognito.
 Currently, this sample code can be used in conjunctions with the Mobile SDKs for iOS and Android.
-Follow the quick start steps to deploy the sample quickly using Amazon CloudFormation.
-To build the sample yourself and deploy using Amazon Elastic Beanstalk follow the "Building and deploying the sample yourself" section.
+[Create](#CreatePool) or [edit](#EditPool) the identity pool to support developer authenticated identities.
+Follow the [quick start steps](#QuickStart) to deploy the sample quickly using Amazon CloudFormation.
+To build the sample yourself and deploy using Amazon Elastic Beanstalk follow the ["Building and deploying the sample yourself"](#SelfStart) section.

-#Creating an identity pool
+# <a name="CreatePool"></a> Creating an identity pool
 * If you have not created an identity pool that supports developer authenticated identities, follow these instructions, else skip to next step.
 * Go to [Amazon Cognito Console](https://console.aws.amazon.com/cognito/home), click on 'New  Identity Pool'.
 	* Provide a valid identity pool name.